Dopant-induced stabilization of three-dimensional charge order in cuprates

 Differing dopant arrangements and the associated lattice distortions can yield substantial energy differences in cuprates, usually tens or even hundreds of meV per dopant atom \cite{schwingenschlogl2012doping, jin2024first, varignon2019origin, liu2023first,poloni2018probing, lee2006oxygen}, and these in turn affect the more subtle electronic charge and spin orders in the CuO$_2$ planes.
 Changing the stripe order domain wall arrangements on the CuO$_2$ planes causes much smaller energy differences, usually below 10 meV per unit cell of domain wall length \cite{jin2024first, zhang2020competing}.
 Hence, to organize our search for low-energy states, we begin with the high-energy question of dopant positioning before considering the lower-energy electronic ordering (this important assumption of differing energy scales is checked explicitly below).

 We first relax a set of structures using DFT calculations where the electronic spin degree of freedom is suppressed, i.e., a constraint of zero magnetization on all atoms.
 Following recent experiments \cite{ruiz2022stabilization}, we focus on pure YBCO7 and Pr$_{x+y}$Y$_{1-x}$Ba$_{2-y}$Cu$_3$O$_{7}$, with $x+y=1/3$.
 Experiments report Pr substitution on both Ba and Y sites, but the samples that exhibit stable three-dimensional (3D) CO belong to the Ba-substituted series \cite{yang2025rapid}.
-Fig.~\ref{fig:DFT_charge_order}(a)-(c) display the lowest-energy structures predicted by fully-relaxed DFT calculations (using the magnetic constraint described above).
-In addition, a set of higher-energy metastable structures is described in Appendix \ref{app:metastable_crystal}.
-We find that moving any Pr dopant away from its ground-state position incurs a relatively large energy penalty, typically 37-901 meV per Pr ion as per Appendix \ref{app:metastable_crystal}, an order of magnitude larger than the spin-excitation energies discussed below.
+Fig.~\ref{fig:DFT_charge_order}(a)-(c) display the lowest-energy structures predicted by fully-relaxed DFT calculations (using the magnetic constraint described above) for clean YBCO7, Pr on Y sites, and Pr on Ba sites.
+These three structures were found by enumerating the set of physically inequivalent dopant configurations in various unit cells for each case and performing relaxations (see Appendix \ref{app:metastable_crystal}).
+We find that moving any Pr dopant away from its ground-state position incurs a relatively large energy penalty, typically 37-901 meV per Pr ion (as per Appendix \ref{app:metastable_crystal}), an order of magnitude larger than the spin-excitation energies discussed below.